zsteinkamp/m4l-SimulScrub/README.md

 In the screen capture above, the yellow lines represent virtual "playheads" playing from your sample at that position.
 The blue bars coming in from the left represent the volume that the respective playhead will actually play.
 The position is controlled via slider to the left, with control over the width of the pickup pattern.

-I created this plugin after using my [Chiastic Slide](https://github.com/zsteinkamp/m4l-ChiasticSlide) plugin to do this job using an instrument rack with N chains, each containing a Simpler device playing its own slide of a larger audio file.
-Setting that up was a fairly involved process and cumbersome to operate to keep N Simplers in sync, parameter-wise (even using "Copy to (n) siblings").

 SimulScrub has a simple drag and drop workflow.
 Just drag an audio sample or file to the main plugin area and play any MIDI note to start playing.
 Automate or modulate the `Position` slider and `Width` knob.
 See how different numbers of slices (up to 32) changes things.

 ## Installation